cron-eu/docker-typo3-dev/README.md

 Abstract
 ----

-TYPO3 Development Docker Image.
-This will use the official php:apache image and configure it so TYPO3 runs fine.
+This is a TYPO3 Development Docker Image, based on the official [php:apache](https://hub.docker.com/_/php/) image.

 Limitations
 ----